openshift/openshift-origin-design/conventions/documentation/alerting.md

 ![inline alert details below tabs 2](../images/alerting-inline-details-below2.png)

 - Generally, these should be info or neutral alerts.
-- If a warning or error level alert is not severe enough to surface at all times in the resource, it can also be surfaced only in the tab it relates to.
+- A warning or error level alert can also be surfaced only in the tab it relates to if it is not severe enough to surface at all times in the resource.
 - The alert should appear immediately below the tabs.

 #### Bottom of page